Gathering Project Requirements: The Foundation for a Smooth Start to Software Development

 Although no one knows what you want to make better than you do, the fact is that often even you don’t know the specifics at first.
 But you can start to learn them — with the right reference points.

 These include the project’s goals, tech-stack, timeline, and so on.
 Do you want to launch your project with real success?
-How about becoming a guru of the technical requirements-gathering process?
+How about becoming a guru of the technical requirements-gathering process for software development?

 It may seem that a detailed clarification of a work plan is no more than a protracted process of negotiations and project evaluation.
 But the truth is that project requirements affect everything in the project: the start date, cost, end date, and, most importantly, the end product, should be exactly what you want.
 It’s like building a house: the more clearly the plan is described, the more likely it is that the result will align with your vision.
 The better the contractors understand what they’re building, the lower possible redevelopment costs.